My Account

 Read more: CV Format: Best Examples for Job Hunting Success.

-Write a short and concise introductory paragraph to grab her attention and show that you’re a star performer.
+Writing a business or management consultant CV?
+The competition is high, so your job application needs to capture the attention of the hiring manager effectively.
+The best way to do that is by writing a short introductory paragraph to grab the recruiters' attention and show that you’re a star performer.
 It’s also known as a CV summary

 The best way to do that is to answer these simple questions: